-Our prospective study evaluating a tumour board that discusses all patients with a diagnosis of GU malignancy found a significant proportion (17.8%) of cancer patients had changes to their treatment plan following multidisciplinary discussion.
-Moreover, it did not appear that physicians were able to predict which patients would benefit from MTB discussion as those patients who did experience a change in plan were predicted to "likely" have a change 10.5% of the time versus 8.7% in the group that did not have a change.
+Our prospective study evaluating a MTB that discusses all patients with a diagnosis of GU malignancy found a significant proportion (17.8%) of cancer patients had changes to their treatment plan following multidisciplinary discussion.
+Moreover, it did not appear that physicians were able to predict which patients would benefit from MTB discussion, as those patients who did experience a change in plan were predicted to "likely" have a change 10.5% of the time vs. 8.7% in the group that did not have a change.

-Our results contrast with those of Acher et. al. who performed a similarly designed prospective evaluation of 124 cancer patients discussed at their GU MTB10.
-They found only 2 patients (1.6%) had a change in management plan following MTB discussion and both patients were among the 10 predicted by providers to likely have a change.
-This small study concluded that not all "routine" GU oncology patients require discussion at MTB.
+Our results contrast with those of Acher et al, who performed a similarly designed prospective evaluation of 124 cancer patients discussed at their GU MTB.
+They found only two patients (1.6%) had a change in management plan following MTB discussion, and both patients were among the 10 predicted by providers to likely have a change.
+This small study concluded that not all routine GU oncology patients require discussion at MTB.
 The MTB in that study consisted of three urologists, a single radiologist, a pathologist, and an oncologist, with no members of radiation oncology present, discussing patients in a community hospital setting.
-The MTB at our tertiary-care hospital includes at least two oncologists and a pathologist trained specifically to evaluate genitourinary malignancies, a radiation oncologist, and 6 urologists, which likely resulted in a greater variety of opinion regarding a more complex population of oncology patients.
-Additionally, discussion of uptake into clinical trials was not evaluated by Acher et. al.
+The MTB at our tertiary care hospital includes at least two oncologists and a pathologist trained specifically to evaluate GU malignancies, a radiation oncologist, and six urologists, which likely resulted in a greater variety of opinion regarding a more complex population of oncology patients.
+Additionally, discussion of uptake into clinical trials was not evaluated by Acher et al.

-Our results, indicating a more than 1 in 6 chance of change in treatment plan following MTB discussion, are consistent with literature from other disciplines.
-A literature review of different MTBs revealed that of 7 studies evaluating for a change in management data, 20% or more of patients discussed at MTB experienced a change in treatment plan in 5 (71%) 12.
-A change in treatment plan following MTB discussion was identified in 20% of gynecologic cancer patients5, 24% of head and neck cancer patients6, 52% of breast cancer patients8, and 25.1% of pancreatic and upper gastrointestinal tract cancer patients9, indicating the change in plan in 18% of GU cancer patients included in our study is consistent with results from other disciplines.
+Our results, indicating a more than one in six chance of change in treatment plan following MTB discussion, are consistent with literature from other disciplines.
+A literature review of different MTBs revealed that of seven studies evaluating for a change in management data, 20% or more of patients discussed at MTB experienced a change in treatment plan in five of the studies (71%).
+A change in treatment plan following MTB discussion was identified in 20% of gynecological cancer patients, 24% of head and neck cancer patients, 52% of breast cancer patients, and 25.1% of pancreatic and upper gastrointestinal tract cancer patients, indicating the change in plan in 18% of GU cancer patients included in our study is consistent with results from other disciplines.

-The decision regarding which cancer patients to include in genitourinary MTB meetings varies by institution.
-Kurpad et al. reported a high degree of change in treatment plan (32.2%) following MTB review of all GU oncology patients, but their study design included only patients who presented as a referral to their tertiary care center with an outside diagnosis of urologic malignancy.
-Similarly, Rao et al. reported a high rate (26.7%) of change following discussion by their institution's GU MTB, which reviews only those cases selected by providers to necessitate multidisciplinary review.
+The decision regarding which cancer patients to include in GU MTB meetings varies by institution.
+Kurpad et al reported a high degree of change in treatment plan (32.2%) following MTB review of all GU oncology patients, but their study design included only patients who presented as a referral to their tertiary care centre with an outside diagnosis of urological malignancy.
+Similarly, Rao et al reported a high rate (26.7%) of change following discussion by their institution's GU MTB, which reviews only those cases selected by providers to necessitate multidisciplinary review.
 Our study is the first to show that discussion of all GU oncology patients in a multidisciplinary setting, regardless of physician assessment of complexity or need, can result in high rates of changes to treatment plans.